 From 1966 to 1968, student-initiated seminars were offered in an experimental college, founded under the leadership of Daniel Altman '67.
 In the early 1970s, the Woodrow Wilson 'Knight' School provided training in such areas as auto mechanics, bartending, drawing, music theory, baking, foreign languages, bicycle repair and maintenance, and bridge.

 Wilcox Hall was renovated in 2009 by Michael Graves and Associates, creating a new servery and entry on Goheen Walk.
 As part of this renovation, a large photographic design element was added in Wilcox Dining Hall, showing Woodrow Wilson throwing out the first pitch at a 1915 Washington Senators baseball game.
 In response to student protesters in 2015 who urged the University to rethink Woodrow Wilson’s legacy on race, Professor Cadava convened an ad hoc student committee to advise him on the future of this image.
+His letter and that of the student committee are available on this website.

 Source: Alexander Leitch, A Princeton Companion, copyright Princeton University Press (1978).
 Search A Princeton Companion